Honorius of Kent: Royal service and death

 After Walter's death in 1205, Honorius was employed by King John as one of the king's proctors at Rome during the controversy over the election to succeed Walter at Canterbury.
 Later, though, in 1208, Honorius opposed the king and was again deprived of office, with his last mention in official records being in the Pipe Roll for 1208–1209.
 He died sometime after 1210.

 Writings

-As a canonist, he was the author of a treatise entitled Summa decretalium quaestionum, which exists in six or seven manuscripts.
+As a canonist, Honorius was the author of a treatise entitled Summa decretalium quaestionum, which exists in six or seven manuscripts.
 The Summa was written between 1186 and 1190.
 The work is divided into three parts covering procedures, laws relating to consecration and church offices, and marriage.
 Honorius wrote as part of an Anglo-Norman school of decretalists, and his Summa was the most commonly used work of that school.
 His arrangement of his work influenced many later decretalists.
 He also did glosses on Gratian's Decretum.
 He is also credited with another work, De iure canonico tractaturus, but this attribution is not secure.
 This last work survives in only one manuscript copy.
 The medieval chronicler Thomas of Marlborough called Honorius one of his teachers, along with Simon and John.